Abkhazia: Law on occupied territories of Georgia

-In late October 2008 President Saakashvili signed into law legislation on the occupied territories passed by the Georgian Parliament.
+In late October 2008, President Saakashvili signed into law legislation on the occupied territories passed by the Georgian Parliament.
 The law covers the breakaway regions of Abkhazia and Tskhinvali (territories of former South Ossetian Autonomous Oblast).
 The law spells out restrictions on free movement and economic activity in the territories.
 In particular, according to the law, foreign citizens should enter the two breakaway regions only through Georgia proper.
-Entry into Abkhazia should be carried out from the Zugdidi District and into South Ossetia from the Gori District.
+Entry into Abkhazia should be carried out from the Zugdidi Municipality and into South Ossetia from the Gori Municipality.
 The major road leading to South Ossetia from the rest of Georgia passes through the Gori District.

 The legislation, however, also lists "special" cases in which entry into the breakaway regions will not be regarded as illegal.
-It stipulates that a special permit on entry into the breakaway regions can be issued if the trip there "serves Georgia’s state interests; peaceful resolution of the conflict; de-occupation or humanitarian purposes."
+It stipulates that a special permit on entry into the breakaway regions can be issued if the trip there "serves Georgia's state interests; peaceful resolution of the conflict; de-occupation or humanitarian purposes."
 The law also bans any type of economic activity – entrepreneurial or non-entrepreneurial, if such activities require permits, licences or registration in accordance with Georgian legislation.
 It also bans air, sea and railway communications and international transit via the regions, mineral exploration and money transfers.
 The provision covering economic activities is retroactive, going back to 1990.

 The law says that the Russian Federation – the state which has carried out military occupation – is fully responsible for the violation of human rights in Abkhazia and South Ossetia.
 The Russian Federation, according to the document, is also responsible for compensation of material and moral damage inflicted on Georgian citizens, stateless persons and foreign citizens, who are in Georgia and enter the occupied territories with appropriate permits.
 The law also says that de facto state agencies and officials operating in the occupied territories are regarded by Georgia as illegal.
 The law will remain in force until "the full restoration of Georgian jurisdiction" over the breakaway regions is realised.